arnarb12/text_categorizer/README.md

-# text_tagger
+# Text Categorizer
-Provides suggested tags according to profiles
+Derives a category model based on n-grams and uses those models to classify unseen texts